nabilweq/Gramoday-Task/README.md

 The `status` attribute contains a message 'success' if the request was successful or the message is 'error' if an error occur.

-The `reportID` contain the Id of the report created, if an occur it is `message` containing the error message.
+The `reportID` contain the Id of the report created, if an error occur, it is `message` containing the error message.

 ## Request-2